 To reach Ellwood, turn into the gravel driveway at the brown "Ellwood" sign on Rt.
 20, 0.6 miles west of Rt.
 20's intersection with Rt.
 3. (The Ellwood driveway-entrance is on your left when headed west on Rt.
 20, in the direction of Orange, and on your right when headed east on Rt.
 20, in the direction of the intersection with Rt.
 3.)
-If you have questions about Ellwood or its hours of operation, call (540) 786-2880.

 The Civil War

 In 1857, the Lacys purchased Chatham, in southern Stafford, and the family used Ellwood as a summer home, preferring the more palatial Chatham (now park headquarters) as their primary residence.
 J. Horace Lacy was an ardent defender of slavery and secession.
 After the outbreak of the Civil War, Lacy evacuated his family from the region, while he took a position in the Confederate army.

 While the Lacys fled at the approach of the Union army, the region’s enslaved population, including those at Ellwood, fled toward the Union army.
 By 1863, slavery had functionally ended at Ellwood.